Shack Track Confirmation Details

 We will be posting an expedition blog with frequent dispatches from the expedition.
 This is a great way to share the adventure with your family and friends.
 The blog can be found here or by clicking the yellow “Dispatch” button on our homepage menu bar.
 We encourage you to participate by writing one of the blogs or sharing an audio dispatch.

 Tipping your expedition guide is customary and always appreciated though it is not obligatory.
 The tip amount is at your discretion.
 Here’s a helpful resource about guide tips from Outside Magazine.
+Please see Oceanwide's gratuity recommendations in the Voyage Manual for the Oceanwide ship staff and crew.

 What is included?